teglasi/DSND/README.md

 ### Data Scientist Nanodegree

-This is the repository for my Data Scientist Nanodegree projects.
+This is the repository for my Data Scientist Nanodegree studies.